An exploration of the best process for keeping Non-Domestic Rates data up to date and the potential benefits

 Demonstrate the value of common address data

-• “We keep a record of properties that we have found missing from the rating list that have gone on to be rated and can demonstrate the additional revenue that has been generated”
+- “We keep a record of properties that we have found missing from the rating list that has gone on to be rated and can demonstrate the additional revenue that has been generated”

 Work within existing processes

-• ask to be included in change notice emails being sent to the VOA from the Business Rate teams
+- ask to be included in change notification emails being sent to the VOA from the Business Rate teams

 A case study from Barnsley Metropolitan Borough Council